-Treatment aims to eliminate cancer, slow cancer growth, improve patient survival or manage symptoms.
+The treatment of liver cancer aims to eliminate cancer, slow cancer growth, improve patient survival, and/or manage symptoms.
 The choice of treatment depends on several factors:

 - The spread of cancer within the liver